10 Practices for Great Website Design

 6. Mobile and Desktop Friendly

 Responsive design is essential today to deliver an optimal display on every device that your users choose.
 A responsive design scales to fit each different device.
-You will need to tweak the design for each version.
+You will need to tweak the design for each version, adjusting details such as the size of buttons to allow them to be easily clicked on a small device.
 Google Console offers pointers to ensure all your features are optimised for mobile.
 With the increase in mobile users, Google has developed a mobile-only Index.
 If your site is not responsive, it will not be listed in this index; hence you will miss out on a significant portion of business.
 There are several quick online sites to test and verify that your website is mobile-friendly.

 7. A Stable Content Management System